 Collaborative: The counseling relationship is effective when we are engaged, authentic, and honest with one another.

 In counseling, you and I will work together to explore who you are, what you want, and how to get there.
 I believe that the therapeutic relationship - one characterized by compassion, warmth, and acceptance - is where healing and growth flourish, so we'll invest some time getting to know each other in our first few meetings.
-Depending on what you want to get out of therapy, we may meet anywhere from multiple times a week to every other week.
+Please plan to meet a minimum of once a week for at least the first four weeks of our working relationship.
+After this time, depending on what you want to get out of counseling, we may meet anywhere from multiple times a week to every other week.
 We may meet just a few times, or continue working together for many months.
 We'll check in regularly to evaluate our progress together and ensure your needs are being met.

 As we work together, I might invite you to experiment with new habits and behaviors like practicing different ways of communicating, putting yourself in new situations, or integrating mindful exercises in your life.
 I may lead you in exploring new ways of thinking about yourself and your relationships, and we may do creative exercises like role-playing, writing, or other expressive projects.
 You're welcome to bring in a partner, friend, or family member to support you in your therapeutic work.

 As a counselor, my goal is to promote wellness - a positive, healthy balance encompassing all areas of life.
-Rather than trying to "fix" someone who is "sick" or "broken," I see people as naturally striving towards growth, and my role is to support you in this.
-Because mental health is just one aspect of overall wellness, I encourage everyone I work with to attend to their physical, spiritual, and social health.
-Wellness looks different for everyone, so we will explore together how to meet your unique needs.
+Rather than trying to "fix" someone who is "sick" or "broken," I see people’s struggles as normal, understandable, and inherent in our being human.
+Because mental health is intricately connected with our overall wellness, I encourage everyone I work with to attend to their physical, spiritual, and social needs.
+Wellness looks different for everyone, so we will explore together how best to meet your unique requirements.